parkermac/LO/extract/tef/README.md

 These are pickled dicts with keys: ['salt', 'q', etc., 'ot', 'qnet', 'qabs' 'fnet', 'ssh'] and other variables, where 'salt', 'q', and etc. are matrices of shape (363, 30) meaning that it is one per day, at Noon UTC, after tidal-averaging, with nan-days on the ends cut off.
 The 30 is the number of "bulk" bins, so many are be filled with nan's.

 Since we have done the tidal averaging **qnet** is now the mean total transport through the section, mostly representing river flow in simple cases, whereas the qnet from `process_section.py` retains tidal variability.
 We also introduce a new time series, **qabs**, which is the tidal average of the absolute value of qnet.
-One can show that the amplitude of the tidal flow is pi/2 times qabs, and that Qprism, from Chen et al. (2012 JPO) is qabs/2.
+The amplitude of the tidal flow is Qt = (pi/2)*qabs, and that Qprism = qabs/2 (from Chen et al. 2012 JPO).

 ---
 #### TEF plotting